 "Dark chocolate with at least 70% cocoa is a good source of the flavonoid polyphenols which is linked to lower blood pressure, reduced inflammation and can reduce nonfatal heart attacks and stroke." – Gina Hassick, MA, RD, LDN, CDE

-Although we’re huge fans of Ezekiel 4:9 low-sodium sprouted whole grain bread—after all, it topped our list of 19 Best & Worst Store Bought Breads—Ezekiel also has other bread products that are good for your heart, says Shapiro.
-She’s a fan of their bread as well as their English muffins and wraps.
-They’re packed with heart-healthy whole grains and fiber.
-“Sprouted is so easy to digest and absorb nutrients from,” she explains.
+Although we're huge fans of Ezekiel 4:9 low-sodium sprouted whole grain bread—after all, it topped our list of 19 Best & Worst Store Bought Breads—Ezekiel also has other bread products that are good for your heart, says Shapiro.
+She's a fan of its bread as well as the English muffins and wraps.
+They're packed with heart-healthy whole grains and fiber.
+"Sprouted is so easy to digest and absorb nutrients from," she explains.

 KIND Fruit Bites

 "The American Heart Association recommends filling at least half your plate with fruits and veggies, which can be difficult when you're busy or on the go.
 Luckily, KIND has developed a packaged snack that is made with just fruit.
 Their new fruit bites are made with only real fruit and don't contain any added sugar, purees, concentrates or preservatives.
 And, each bag contains a full serving of fruit that you can take with you anywhere you go." – Natalie Rizzo, MS, RD.
 Natalie is a spokesperson for KIND.

 It's hard to find nutrition bars that are tasty and heart-healthy.
 Luckily, there are RXBARs to the rescue.
 They're made with simple ingredients and pretty low in sugar, Shapiro says.
 Plus, they are paleo-friendly and gluten-free.